 The storage problems that ultra-low sulfur diesel fuels experience mean it is more important than ever before for businesses, emergency backup and fuel storage entities to keep preventive maintenance in mind for their fuels.
 Today’s diesel fuels have enough problems that they cannot risk their fuel not performing exactly how they need it, when they need it.

-There are options available, such as Fuel & Tank Services companies that will partner with them to both solve existing fuel and tank storage problems (like microbial problems, water buildup and sludge or biomass present in storage tanks).
+There are options available, such as Bell Fuel & Tank Services or other companies that will partner with them to both solve existing fuel and tank storage problems (like microbial problems, water buildup and sludge or biomass present in storage tanks).
 The best fuel and tank services partners take a more comprehensive approach to fuel and PM care, bringing to the table the essential hybrid combination of

 Anyone who relies on consistent stored fuel quality to get the job done would be well to keep this in mind.